riderkick/FMD/README.md

 ## About FMD

 The Free Manga Downloader is a free open source application written in Object Pascal for managing and downloading manga from various websites.
 The source code was released under the GPLv2 license.
-FMD homesite is at https://github.com/riderkick/FMD or http://sf.net/p/newfmd.

 ## Build instructions